Composite pulses for robust universal control of singlet-triplet qubits: Results

-with constraints on the parameters imposed to account for the physical realities of the experiments\cite{Petta.05,Foletti.09,Barthel.10,Bluhm.11,Lai.11,Maune.12,Prance.12}.
-Here $h=g\mu_B\Delta B$ and fluctuations in $\Delta B$ are much slower than typical gate times so that $h=h_0 + \delta h$ with $h_0$ a known constant and $\delta h$ a random, unknown constant. ($T^{\ast}_2$ is inversely proportional to the width of the statistical distribution from which $\delta h$ is drawn.)
-The qubit is manipulated via the electrically controlled exchange coupling, $J(t)$, which is constrained to be positive (except in very high magnetic fields, when it is always negative) and is restricted in magnitude by the fact that as it is increased by tilting the double dot potential, the qubit information starts to transfer from the spin state into the charge state of the double dot and is hence subject to rapid decoherence due to electrical noise, so that one must impose a limit, $0\leq J(t) \leq J_{\text{max}}$.
-The constraint to positive rotations is also relevant to exchange-only coded qubits\cite{DiVincenzo.00,Laird.10,Shi.11}.
+with constraints on the parameters imposed to account for the physical realities of the experiments \cite{Petta.05,Foletti.09,Barthel.10,Bluhm.11,Lai.11,Maune.12,Prance.12}.
+Here $h=g\mu_B\Delta B$ and fluctuations in $\Delta B$ are much slower than typical gate times so that $h=h_0 + \delta h$ with $h_0$ a known constant and $\delta h$ a random, unknown constant. ($T^{\ast}_2$ is inversely proportional to the width of the statistical distribution from which $\delta h$ is drawn.
+We estimate the effect of high-frequency noise components in the Supplementary Discussion.)
+The qubit is manipulated via the electrically controlled exchange coupling, $J(t)$, which is constrained to be positive (except in very high magnetic fields, when it is always negative) and is restricted in magnitude either by the practice of keeping the qubit near the zero-bias point to reduce charge noise sensitivity, or, more intrinsically, by the singlet-triplet splitting of two electrons on a single dot, so that $0\leq J(t) \leq J_{\text{max}}$.
+The constraint to positive rotations is also relevant to exchange-only coded qubits \cite{DiVincenzo.00,Laird.10,Shi.11}.